super7ramp/croiseur/doc/how-to/Plug-a-presenter.md

 `croiseur-presenter-spi` jar is published in [a Maven repository](https://gitlab.com/super7ramp/croiseur/-/packages).
-It can be retrieved with a build tool such as Maven or Gradle to develop a new solver plugin without having to download and rebuild all `croiseur` sources.
+It can be retrieved with a build tool such as Maven or Gradle to develop a new presenter plugin without having to download and rebuild all `croiseur` sources.

 Assuming a Gradle project, add the following lines to your project's `build.gradle.kts`: